 It was the natural hog casings.
-The idea of natural casings didn't bother me, if your willing to eat meat, you should be willing to utilize the other parts.
+The idea of natural casings didn't bother me, if you're willing to eat meat, you should be willing to utilize the other parts.
 The idea of having to handle natural casings gave me pause, but more because I'm rather curious by nature then disgusted.

 It was the smell.
 Oh Lord, the smell.
 I had ordered casing that came dehydrated in a heavy salt package that needed to be opened and soaked for a while.
 That first time you smell that, oh, there is no going back.
-Now, to be fare, I am led to believe that not all natural casings smell this potent and I will be trying some other options in the future.
+Now, to be fair, I am led to believe that not all natural casings smell this potent and I will be trying some other options in the future.

 Spicy Italian Sausage

-- 2 tbs. fennel seed
+- 2 tbsp. fennel seed

-- 4 pounds Pork butt (or pork trim if you are doing your own butchering or cutting) about 70% lean and 30% fat
+- 4 pounds Pork butt - or pork trim if you are doing your own butchering or cutting about 70% lean and 30% fat

-- 4 cloves garlic, minced
+- 3-4 cloves garlic - minced

-- 4 1/2 tsp. kosher salt
+- 4 ½ tsp. kosher salt

-- 1 Tbs. black pepper, coarse ground
+- 1 Tbsp. black pepper - coarse ground

 - 2 tsp. red pepper flakes